python/mypy/docs/source/class_basics.rst

 Instance and class attributes
 *****************************

-Mypy type checker detects if you are trying to access a missing attribute, which is a very common programming error.
+The mypy type checker detects if you are trying to access a missing attribute, which is a very common programming error.
 For this to work correctly, instance and class attributes must be defined or initialized within the class.
 Mypy infers the types of attributes: